finos/datahelix/docs/EpistemicConstraints.md

 - `0.1` would permit `20` and `20.1`, but not `20.01`

 ## Temporal constraints
-These constraints imply `ofType temporal`.
 All dates must be in format `yyyy-MM-ddTHH:mm:ss.SSS` and embedded in a _date-object_.

 Example: `{ "date": "2001-02-03T04:05:06.007" }`